-I am currently a faculty member at College of the Holy Cross in Worcester, MA, teaching Stage Combat.
-I have choreographed fights for their productions of Hamlet, directed by Edward Isser; The Royal Family, directed by Steve Vineberg; The Curious Incident of the Dog in the Night-time, directed by Scott Malia; and Little Women, directed by Meaghan Dieter; and Worcester State productions of Good Night Desdemona (Good Morning Juliet) directed by Lisa Kramer, and Romeo and Juliet, directed by Adam Zahler.
+I have choreographed fights for Holy Cross productions of Hamlet, directed by Edward Isser; The Royal Family, directed by Steve Vineberg; The Curious Incident of the Dog in the Night-time, directed by Scott Malia; and Little Women, directed by Meaghan Dieter; and Worcester State productions of Good Night Desdemona (Good Morning Juliet) directed by Lisa Kramer, and Romeo and Juliet, directed by Adam Zahler.
 I also choreographed the fights for Praxis Stage’s productions of Julius Caesar and Hamlet, which I directed.

 I choreographed fights for the New England College/Open Door Theatre production of Hamlet, directed by Glenn Stuart, in July 2016.

 I continue to work as a Guest Artist for the Harvard Office of the Arts, teaching classes in unarmed stage combat and basic rapier combat.
 I have also choreographed fights for Harvard student productions of Little Women, The Pirates of Penzance, Lord of the Flies, and Acis and Galatea.

 I also choreographed a fight for the Vine book trailers for The Rebel Pirate, the next book in Donna Thorland’s “Renegades of the Revolution” series.
 (See the trailer for the first book The Turncoat).

 See the Fight Choreography page on this site for a complete resume and production photos.